India may auction diamond mine abandoned by Rio Tinto

-NEW DELHI India will auction a diamond project that global miner Rio Tinto is abandoning, or allocate it to a state firm, the mines secretary said on Tuesday, adding that the government would move fast to tap the resource.
+NEW DELHI, Aug 30 India will auction a diamond project that global miner Rio Tinto is abandoning, or allocate it to a state firm, the mines secretary said on Tuesday, adding that the government would move fast to tap the resource.

 The Bunder deposit, about 500 km (300 miles) southeast of New Delhi and discovered by Rio Tinto in 2004, is estimated to contain about 27.4 million carats of diamonds potentially worth billions of dollars.

-But Rio Tinto said this month it would pull out of the project by the end of the year to conserve cash and cut costs.
-A spokesman for the company said it has spent around $90 million on Bunder over the past 14 years and that total investment planned had been $500 million.
+But Rio Tinto said this month it would pull out of the project, on which it has spent about $500 million, by the end of the year to conserve cash and cut costs.

 In early August, the company reported a 47 percent slump in first-half profit to its weakest in 12 years and underlined the importance of cost-cutting.

-Mines Secretary Balvinder Kumar told Reuters the withdrawal was a surprise as the company was close to getting a forest clearance for the mine from the environment ministry.
+Mines Secretary Balvinder Kumar told Reuters in an interview the withdrawal was a surprise as the company was close to getting a forest clearance for the mine from the environment ministry.

 "It's a commercial decision taken by their headquarters in which we could have not done anything," said Kumar, who has been briefed by Rio Tinto India management on the exit.